 It was a hard adjustment – going from a car to no car.
 Sure, people all over the world have no cars.
 I am honestly grateful the remaining minivan continues to run.
 But it still changed my life in a few significant ways.
 I get to work later and therefore have to work later.
 Once I’m at work I’m stuck there without a change of scenery.
 I arrive at my desk covered in sweat, having walked a long distance from the final station to work.
 The ride home gets me back much later, and then I have no way to go to the gym.
 I can’t pick up food on the way home, pet supplies or even run by the library to return books.
 I won’t even be able to pick my daughter up on her last day of school – a tradition we hold close to our hearts.

 In the meantime, my friend was riding The Tide as well, however much earlier than I was.
-To lighten things up I decided I was going to start taping tiny notes under the seats and sending cell phone pictures of their locations to my friend.
+To lighten things up I decided I was going to start viagra usage statistics under the seats and sending cell phone pictures of their locations to my friend.

 “Train 409A, leaving downtown going home, right side, second seat from the front.”